-Though Ubers and Lyfts certainly exist on Kauai, they are not plentiful so are in extremely high demand.
+Though Ubers and Lyfts certainly exist on Kauai island, they are not plentiful so are in extremely high demand.
 A brand new door-to-door service to check out on Kauai is called Holoholo.
 Go to RideHoloholo.com for the latest.
 Will this newcomer send island ridesharing into overdrive?

 6. Accommodation Choice

 Sometimes everything you need is right within reach.
 In fact, driving can almost be a buzzkill while you’re soaking up lazy hazy days in paradise.
-If you choose a resort like Koloa Landing in Poipu, you don’t need a car to enjoy an unforgettable vacation.
+If you choose a resort like Koloa Landing on Kauai island, you don’t need a vehicle to enjoy an unforgettable vacation.
 Why go anywhere with amenities like celebrity-chef dining, a world-class spa, ocean views, sports galore, a fitness-center-with-a-view and USA Today’s “Best Pool in America” complete with the coolest cabanas in town.
 It is also close to a variety of fun, useful and easily walkable destinations like the beaches, shopping and a vast array of restaurants.
 Check out these five fun places to walk to from Koloa Landing — just for starters!